RobertoRoos/sawIntuitiveResearchKitWiki/Build.md

 Essentially, the `autocisst.sh` file performs all the steps described in the manual build section.

+Please note that both of these ways will automatically set the code in release mode.

 ### 2.1.
 Automatic build

 To use autocisst.sh to automatically download and build the cisst library and sawIntuitiveResearchKit, please create a directory for the library, download the script file and run the script.